filipesf/filipesf.github.io/source/_process/01-discover.md

 ---
 title: Discover
 subtitle: "This is the most essential; and yet most difficult part.
-Get information from all over the place is challenging, though it's when we learn the most about the project."
+Getting the information from all over the place is challenging, that said it's when we learn the most about the project."
 theme: gray
 ---